ArneBachmann/sos/README.md

 ### Available Configuration Settings ###
 - `strict`: Flag for always performing full file comparsion, not relying on modification timestamp only; file size is always checked in both modes.
 Default: False
 - `track`: Flag for always going offline in tracking mode (SVN-style).
 Default: False
-- `picky`: Flag for always going offline in picky mode (Git-styly).
+- `picky`: Flag for always going offline in picky mode (Git-style).
 Default: False
 - `compress`: Flag for compressing versioned artifacts.
 Default: False
 - `defaultbranch`: Name of the initial branch created when going offline.
 Default: Dynamic per type of VCS in current working directory (e.g. `master` for Git, `trunk` for SVN, no name for Fossil)
-- `texttype`: List of file patterns that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library will detect as a `text/...` mime. *Default*: Empty list
+- `texttype`: List of file patterns that should be recognized as text files that can be merged through textual diff, in addition to what Python's `mimetypes` library will detect as a `text/...` mime.
+Example: `*.bak` could be a text file on your system, so add it to the `texttype` configuration, either globally (default) or locally (using `--local`). *Default*: Empty list
 - `bintype`: List of file patterns that should be recognized as binary files which cannot be merged textually, overriding potential matches in `texttype`.
 Default: Empty list
 - `ignores`: List of filename patterns (without folder path) to ignore during repository operations.
 Any match from the corresponding white list will negate any hit for `ignores`.
 Default: See source code, e.g. `["*.bak", "*.py[cdo]]"`
 - `ignoresWhitelist`: List of filename patterns to be consider even if matched by an entry in the `ignores` list.
 Default: Empty list